Connect with others who understand.

 • Chronic lung infections, such as bronchiectasis or cystic fibrosis

-• Other infections, such as HIV
+• Other infections, such as HIV and hepatitis B or C

-• Other cancers such as liver cancer or Hodgkin lymphoma, a type of blood cancer
+• Other cancers, such as liver cancer or Hodgkin lymphoma, a type of blood cancer

 What Does Finger Clubbing Tell Your Health Care Provider?